• Transient Ischemic Attack (TIA) is a medical emergency

 • carotid auscultation to detect carotid bruit

-• DWI has a greater sensitivity than CT for detecting small infarcts
+• DWI is more sensitive than CT for detecting small infarcts

-• vascular examinationneurosonology or CTA/MRA (urgent in recent TIA) ( AHA/ASA guidelines 2013 I/A)
+• vascular examinationneurosonology or CTA/MRA (urgent in recent TIA cases) ( AHA/ASA guidelines 2013 I/A)

-• ESO guidelines 2021 suggest using MRA/CTA for confirmation of large artery stenosis ≥ 50% detected by ultrasound to guide further management
+• ESO guidelines 2021 suggest MRA/CTA for confirming large artery stenosis ≥ 50% detected by ultrasound to guide further management

 • strength of MRA compared to ultrasound and CTA is its relative insensitivity to arterial calcifications